texastribune/data-visuals-guides/kit-setup.md

 npm run data:fetch
 ```

-The spreadsheet will be converted into a json file called `data.json` and put into your `data` directory inside your graphic.
+The spreadsheet will be converted into a JSON file called `data.json` and put into your `data` directory inside your graphic.

-The name of the json file is set inside the project.config.js file.
+The name of the JSON file is set inside the project.config.js file.
 Each file in the `data` directory has its own object inside the `files` array.
-You can change the name of the json file by changing the `name` attribute.
+You can change the name of the JSON file by changing the `name` attribute.

-This is useful when you want to have multiple json files for your project.
+This is useful when you want to have multiple JSON files for your project.

 ### Creating a static graphic (HTML table)

-Now we're going to get the data from that json file onto the page by recreating the table in [this project](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-census-data-table-2019-04/app/index.html).
+Now we're going to get the data from that JSON file onto the page by recreating the table in [this project](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-census-data-table-2019-04/app/index.html).
 We're using [Nunjucks](https://mozilla.github.io/nunjucks/) as our templating language to make it happen.

 First you'll go into your `app/static.html` file (which you can rename to `table.html`) and add the following near the top of the page (but under `base.html`):